quocduyenanhnguyen/California-Crime-Data-Analysis/SQL queries and output.md

 #### Output
 ![Screen Shot 2024-06-17 at 8 21 27 PM](https://github.com/quocduyenanhnguyen/California-Crime-Data-Analysis/assets/92205707/5dfb37aa-0870-49df-bacb-f91c4923a958)

 -> Most of the victims are males, followed by females.
-There are also X genders as well, while a small number of 13344 are unknown/unidentified.
+There are also X genders as well, while a small number of 13344 victims are unknown/unidentified.

 # 3. Number of victims by race
 ```